The coming flu season may be terrible.The reason is here | ExBulletin

 However, Brammer is cautious about making predictions.

-“Influenza is always unpredictable, but now I feel more true than ever,” Brammer said.
+“Influenza is always unpredictable, but now I feel more true than ever,” says Brammer.

 There is a second reason to think that the 2021-2022 flu season can be a bad season.
 Although not well documented, there is a theory that the body’s immune response is naturally enhanced by repeated exposure to viruses such as influenza each year.
 These exposures are not sufficient to make people sick.
 It may be, but it’s enough to remind you that the immune system maintains its defenses.